-No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For Ocean’s Eight Cast
+No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For ‘Ocean’s Eight’ Cast

 “She joins a cast which already boasts Anne Hathaway, Sandra Bullock, Cate Blanchett, Rihanna, Helena Bonham Carter, and Mindy Kaling.”

-In addition, Matt Damon is set to reprise a role in the highly-anticipated film that is a part of a very successful franchise that includes the remake from 2001, Ocean’s Eleven and the two sequels that followed, Ocean’s Twelve and Ocean’s Thirteen.
+Also, Matt Damon is set to reprise a role in the highly-anticipated film that is a part of a very successful franchise that includes the remake from 2001, Ocean’s Eleven and the two sequels that followed, Ocean’s Twelve and Ocean’s Thirteen.
 Entertainment Tonight notes the words of Damon about the upcoming film and cast.

 “I’m doing a little bit in the movie,” he revealed to ET.
 “I haven’t read it yet, but the cast is phenomenal and I’m excited to see what those women do with it.
 It’s going to be fun.”

-It does sound as though it will be a sure hit with that incredible line up and based on the former films of the franchise, this installment will likely not disappoint fans.
-Katie Holmes has certainly spread her wings lately with the choices she has made in the world of entertainment and it’s obvious that she has come a long way since her start as awkward Joey on the teen hit show Dawson’s Creek.
+It does sound as though it will be a sure hit with that incredible lineup and, based on the former films of the franchise, this installment will likely not disappoint fans.
+Katie Holmes has certainly spread her wings lately with the choices she has made in the world of entertainment, and it’s obvious that she has come a long way since her start as awkward Joey on the teen hit show Dawson’s Creek.

-[Feature Image by Frederick M. Brown/Getty]
+[Feature Image by Frederick M. Brown/Getty Images]